FAQ - General

 How many sessions will it take?

 It helps to get a jump start on treatment by reading Hold Me Tight: Seven Conversations for a Lifetime of Love, by Dr. Sue Johnson, who created EFT.
-Reading this book or listening to it on Audible, helps to demystify the process of EFT and provides examples of couples who may be going through similar issues you may be facing with your partner.
+Reading this book or listening to it on Audible, helps to demystify the process of EFT and provides examples of couples who may be going through similar issues you are facing with your partner.

 Will You take sides?